OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/salesforce.md

 |                     | Edit Access            | To read and update a field                         |

 * No Sharing Rules should be configured for the objects (need to be synchronized) through which the user permissions can be revoked.
-* User must have the 'write permission' of the entities that are mapped in the **Relationship Configuration** setting of OpsHub Integration Manager.
+* User must have the 'write permission' of the entities that are mapped in the **Relationship Configuration** setting of <code class="expression">space.vars.SITENAME</code>.

 ## Custom field configuration

-OpsHub Integration Manager requires one special field to be defined on the entity that is being synchronized.
-These must be set up so that OpsHub Integration Manager can track the integration status of each item:
+<code class="expression">space.vars.SITENAME</code> requires one special field to be defined on the entity that is being synchronized.
+These must be set up so that <code class="expression">space.vars.SITENAME</code> can track the integration status of each item:

 | **Property Name**   | **Type** | **Size** |
 |---------------------|---------|----------|